JaidenRatti/Spotify-Song-Recommender/README.md

 Let users add a song link instead of seed playlist
-A separate program that takes two playlists or songs and neatly visualizes the differences in different audio features
+A separate program that takes two playlists or songs and neatly visualizes the differences in different audio features Write documentation detailing how users (you, reading this) can set up the Spotify API and use it